 So it’s all good – should you ever see what looks like a duct tape repair on a plane, don’t worry – it’s not 😉

-* Yes, I know the tweet/photo/reply is over 5 years old.
-It was the first time I saw it and, I bet, there will be several other people reading this who never saw it before, either.
+* Yes, I know the tweet/photo/reply is over 9 years old.
+Stuff on the internet never dies, it was the first time I saw it and, I bet, there will be several other people reading this who have never seen it before, either.
 So there 😉